 Adjust web session timeout

-Change the default timeout of 30 minutes for web sessions as follows:
+To change the default timeout of 30 minutes for web sessions:

 - In the Property column, click Data Streams.